prateek1411/AccountTransactionMicroservice/README.md

  - method : GET

 ### Testing ###
 Please run testing_services.sh which contain few curl commands to test the service.
-The service can be also testted usin any rest client like postman
+The service can be also testted using any rest client like postman